 At five months a baby begins to sit up and it was decided to introduce the bathmats then as a way of preventing slippages in the bath.

 Research into drowning statistics shows that adult supervision is critical to a child’s safety and that a moments inattention can result in a drowning in relatively small amounts of water.

-Over the past ten years that the bathmat campaign has been running there were 54 drowning deaths recorded of children aged birth to five years.
+Thee bathmat campaign has been running for ten years and during this time there were 54 drowning deaths were recorded of children aged birth to five years.
 Most children perished in home pools followed by ponds and baths.